adletaw/craigr/README.md

 `devtools::install_github("adletaw/craigr")`

+Note that the package depends on: `rvest`, `stringr`, `xml2`, `RCurl` and `magrittr`

 Package status
 --------------

-This package is under active develpment.
+This package is under passive development.
 Currently, you can download housing rental data only.

 Usage
 -----